Neural Networks Without the Hype

 self.b2 = np.zeros((1, output_size))

-self.b1 is the bias vector.
-It's an offset added after the matrix multiplication.
-Without it, the layer's output would always be zero when the input is zero, which limits what the network can learn.
-Biases give each neuron the ability to shift its activation threshold.
-Initializing them to zero is fine โ they don't have the symmetry problem that weights have.
+The bias vectors (self.b1, self.b2) are offsets added after multiplication.
+They give each neuron room to shift when its activation kicks in.
+Without them, the layer's output would be zero whenever the input was zero, and that limits what the network can represent.
+Biases start at zero and that's fine โ they don't have the symmetry problem that weights do.

 def forward(self, X):